parashivbrl/gltf-glb-importer-for-maya-docs/docs/file_type_specific_options.md

 - **No merging**: Discontinuous geometry along the UV boundary/seams (default option)
 - **Merge Vertices**: Combines duplicate vertices
 - **Import Skin Binding**: Imports skin binding data from the GLB/GLTF file (enabled by default)
+- **Use Exact Inverse Bind Matrices**: Uses exact inverse bind matrices from the file for more accurate skeletal deformation
 - **Import Blendshapes**: Imports blendshape targets from the GLB/GLTF file (enabled by default)

 ---